Douglas MacArthur: Supreme Commander for the Allied Powers

-As Supreme Commander for the Allied Powers (SCAP) in Japan, MacArthur and his staff helped Japan rebuild itself, eradicate militarism and ultra-nationalism, promote political civil liberties, institute democratic government, and chart a new course that ultimately made Japan one of the world's leading industrial powers.
-The U.S. was firmly in control of Japan to oversee its reconstruction, and MacArthur was effectively the interim leader of Japan from 1945 until 1948.
-In 1946, MacArthur's staff drafted a new constitution that renounced war and stripped the Emperor of his military authority.
-The constitution—which became effective on 3 May 1947—instituted a parliamentary system of government, under which the Emperor acted only on the advice of his ministers.
-It included Article 9, which outlawed belligerency as an instrument of state policy and the maintenance of a standing army.
-The constitution also enfranchised women, guaranteed fundamental human rights, outlawed racial discrimination, strengthened the powers of Parliament and the Cabinet, and decentralized the police and local government.
+As Supreme Commander for the Allied Powers (SCAP) in Japan, MacArthur and his staff helped Japan rebuild, eradicate militarism and ultra-nationalism, promote civil liberties, institute democratic government, and chart a course that ultimately made Japan one of the world's leading industrial powers.
+In 1946, his staff drafted a new constitution that renounced war and stripped the Emperor of military authority.
+The constitution—which became effective on 3 May 1947—instituted a parliamentary system, under which the Emperor acted only on the advice of his ministers.
+Article 9 outlawed belligerency as an instrument of state policy and the maintenance of a standing army.
+The constitution also enfranchised women, guaranteed human rights, outlawed racial discrimination, strengthened the powers of Parliament and the Cabinet, and decentralized the police and local government.

-A major land reform was also conducted, led by Wolf Ladejinsky of MacArthur's SCAP staff.
-Between 1947 and 1949, approximately 4700000 acre, or 38% of Japan's cultivated land, was purchased from the landlords under the government's reform program, and 4600000 acre was resold to the farmers who worked them.
-By 1950, 89% of all agricultural land was owner-operated and only 11% was tenant-operated.
-MacArthur's efforts to encourage trade union membership met with phenomenal success, and by 1947, 48% of the non-agricultural workforce was unionized.
+Between 1947 and 1949, approximately 4700000 acre, or 38% of Japan's cultivated land, was purchased from the landlords under the government's land reform program, and 4600000 acre was resold to the farmers who worked them.
+By 1950, 89% of all agricultural land was owner-operated.
+MacArthur's efforts to encourage trade union membership met with phenomenal success: by 1947, 48% of the non-agricultural workforce was unionized.
 Some of MacArthur's reforms were rescinded in 1948 when his unilateral control of Japan was ended by the increased involvement of the State Department.
 During the Occupation, SCAP successfully, if not entirely, abolished many of the financial coalitions known as the Zaibatsu, which had previously monopolized industry.
-Eventually, looser industrial groupings known as Keiretsu evolved.
-The reforms alarmed many in the U.S. Departments of Defense and State, who believed they conflicted with the prospect of Japan and its industrial capacity as a bulwark against the spread of communism in Asia.
+The reforms alarmed many in the U.S. Departments of Defense and State, who believed they conflicted with the prospect of Japan and its industrial capacity as a bulwark against the spread of communism.